DataONEorg/Education/_bestpractices/bestpractices/check-data-and.md

 - Make it easier for users to see and hear content.
 - Make your outputs operable

-Make all functionality available from a keyboard.
+Make all functionality available from a keyboard
 - Give users enough time to read and use content.
 - Do not use content that causes seizures.
 - Help users navigate and find content.